Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Ethical Considerations

 \paragraph{Research Conduct.} The research is theoretical and analytical, supported by formal modeling and adversarial reasoning.
 We analyze fee mechanisms under explicitly stated rational-adversary models and do not involve experiments on live systems, user data, or deployed protocols.
 Prior work is cited carefully, and our contributions are framed as identifying fundamental limitations and design trade-offs rather than prescribing immediate deployment recommendations.

-\paragraph{Benefits and Public Interest.} By identifying impossibility results and previously unrecognized attack vectors in parallel transaction fee mechanisms, this work helps prevent unsafe or economically unsound protocol designs from being deployed.
-Clarifying the trade-offs between user risk, scheduler risk, and shill resistance contributes to more transparent and accountable fee-market design, ultimately supporting fairer transaction inclusion and more predictable user costs.
+\paragraph{Benefits and Public Interest.} By identifying impossibility results and previously unrecognized attack vectors in parallel transaction fee mechanisms, this work helps prevent unsafe or economically unsound protocols from being deployed.
+Clarifying the trade-offs between user risk, scheduler risk, and shill resistance contributes to more transparent and accountable fee-market design, supporting fairer transaction inclusion and more predictable user costs.
 These insights serve the public interest by strengthening the robustness of blockchain systems that increasingly underpin financial and digital infrastructure.

-\paragraph{Risks and Limitations.} The techniques analyzed in this paper—such as shill attacks exploiting parallelism and execution uncertainty—could potentially be misused by adversarial actors to extract value from poorly designed systems.
-However, these risks already exist in practice, and our goal is to expose them so they can be mitigated rather than exploited.
+\paragraph{Risks and Limitations.} The techniques analyzed in this paper, such as shill attacks exploiting parallelism and execution uncertainty, could potentially be misused by adversarial actors to extract value from poorly designed systems.
+Profitable shills can waste scarce execution capacity, distort prices, and change inclusion incentives.
+Because the paper analyzes mechanism-level issues in \cite{acilan2025transactionfeemarketdesign}'s proposed designs and not vendor-specific implementation vulnerabilities, vendor disclosure is not directly applicable.
 Our analysis assumes rational, economically motivated adversaries and does not model fully malicious behavior, denial-of-service attacks, or off-chain collusion.
 We explicitly document these assumptions, and caution that deploying fee mechanisms outside their modeled conditions may lead to unintended consequences.